berstend/puppeteer-extra/packages/puppeteer-extra-plugin-user-preferences/readme.md

 The user defined preferences will be merged with preferences set by other plugins.
 Plugins can add user preferences by exposing a data entry with the name `userPreferences`.

+The preferences should be set as nested objects for each dot entry in the variable.
+For example, if the variable is webkit.webprefs.default_font_size = n, then structure the userPrefs object as a key for each section of the variable, like { webkit: { webprefs: { default_font_size: 22 } } }.

 Overview:
 <https://chromium.googlesource.com/chromium/src/+/master/chrome/common/pref_names.cc>